Nabil Arnaoot monogram Nabil Arnaoot

 02Build the data pipeline — on a discarded machine

 Stood up a MySQL prototype on a spare box, hooked it to Tableau, started shipping regular reports to management.
 Iterated on the format until it worked for the readers.
-Then rebuilt the whole thing properly online, using everything the prototype had taught me.
+Then handed the prototype off to my team — the logic, the data model, all of it — and led them in building the production system properly online.

 03Show leadership what the team already knew